 "Some of us tried to make him innocent," said Tracie Austin, one of the three jurors who wasn't fully convinced of his guilt as of early Friday afternoon.
 "We couldn't."

-Still, some experts say Hudson's celebrity may have had an effect — even if jurors sincerely believed it didn't.
+Still, some experts say Hudson's stardom may have influenced jurors — even if they sincerely believed it didn't.

 "She is certainly quite beloved . . . so there is likely to have been very positive feelings toward her," said Edward Schwartz, a New England-based jury consultant.
 When a case is based almost wholly on circumstantial evidence, "likeability" factors can play an even greater role, he added.

-Balfour showed no emotion when the verdict was announced.
-A few of his relatives looked upset, one muttering that the verdict was unfair.
-As she had during the trial, Hudson looked back at Balfour's supporters, then whispered something to her sister.
+While Balfour showed no emotion when the verdict was announced, a few of his relatives looked upset, one muttering that the verdict was unfair.
+As she had several times during the trial, Hudson looked back at Balfour's supporters, then whispered something to her sister.

 With no surviving witnesses to the 2008 slayings, prosecutors built a convincing circumstantial case.
 Hudson's sister described how Balfour repeatedly threatened her, citing him as saying ominously, "'If you ever leave me, I'm going to kill you.
 But I'm going to kill your family first.'"